History & Culture

 Who has the Authority to Change the Name

 The National Park Service has no authority to change the names of the geologic feature, the populated place, or the national monument.
-The name of the geologic feature and the populated place may be changed by the United States Board on Geographic Names, whereas the name of the national monument may be changed by an act of Congress or by a Presidential Proclamation.
+The name of the geologic feature and the populated place may be changed by the United States Board on Geographic Names, the Congress, or the President.
+The name of the national monument may be changed by an act of Congress or by a Presidential Proclamation.

 Update on Recent Developments

 On September 16, 2015, Sen. Mike Enzi (WY) and Rep. Cynthia Lummis (WY-At Large) introduced